Ericsson/codechecker/docs/user_guide.md

   RUN_NAME              Names of the analysis runs to show result summaries of.
                         This has the following format:
                         <run_name_1>:<run_name_2>:<run_name_3> where run names
-                        can be a Python regex expression.
+                        can contain * quantifiers which matches any number of characters (zero or more).
 So if you have run_1_a_name, run_2_b_name, run_2_c_name, run_3_d_name
                         then "run_2*:run_3_d_name" selects the last three runs.
                         Use 'CodeChecker cmd runs' to get the available runs.